Someone-Unknown69/RoastiFy/README.md

-# VibeiFy – Spotify Playlist Analyzer 🎵
+# RoastiFy – Spotify Playlist Analyzer 🎵

 ## Overview
-**VibeiFy** is a modern, Spotify-themed web app that lets you analyze any Spotify playlist with a single link.
+**RoastiFy** is a modern, Spotify-themed web app that lets you analyze any Spotify playlist with a single link.
 Get a detailed, AI-powered roast and psychoanalysis of your music taste, complete with responsive HTML reports, fun graphs, and Gen-Z sass.
 No login required!

 ## Features
-- 🎧 **Paste & Analyze:** Enter any Spotify playlist URL and get instant insights.
+- 🎧 **Paste & Analyze:** Enter any Spotify public playlist URL and get instant insights.
 - 🤖 **AI-Powered Reports:** Receive a fully styled, HTML/CSS report with mood analysis, artist dependencies, track roasts, and more.
 - 📊 **Visualizations:** Responsive bar graphs, histograms, and SVGs (when possible).
 - 📱 **Mobile-First Design:** Looks great on all devices.